EXCLUSIVE-China seeks Pacific islands policing, security cooperation - document

 China's provision of customs systems would lead to "biodata collection and mass surveillance of those residing in, entering and leaving our islands", he added.

-The letter was also critical of Australia's lack of action on climate change, which Panuelo said was the greatest security threat to the region.
+He was also critical of Australia's lack of action on climate change.

-New Australian Prime Minister Anthony Albanese pledged this week to increase climate financing to Pacific islands, saying climate change was the main economic and security challenge for low-lying island countries.
+New Australian Prime Minister Anthony Albanese pledged this week to increase climate financing to Pacific islands, saying climate change was their main economic and security challenge.

+"China has made its intentions clear," Australia's foreign minister, Penny Wong, said when asked about the Reuters report.

+"So too are the intentions of the new Australian government.
+We want to help build a stronger Pacific family.
+We want to bring new energy and more resources to the Pacific."

 ((Kirsty.Needham@thomsonreuters.com;))